- 18 Nov 2024

 sudo systemctl restart redis

-Further details for a production environment can be found in Redis Configuration in IAP.
+Further information for a production environment can be found in Configuring Redis Properties.

 Redis Memory Errors